 The bursaries programme is funded by the IOM3 Education & Outreach Trust, a registered charity (number 1201414) created to develop interest, recognise excellence and support professional development across all areas of the materials cycle.

-Our bursaries are open to student members of IOM3 (for a minimum of 12 months prior to application) who are undertaking an IOM3 Accredited or Certified undergraduate degree programme in any materials, minerals or mining-related discipline.
+Our bursaries are open to student members of IOM3 (for a minimum of 12 months as on 1 September 2024) who are undertaking an IOM3 Accredited or Certified undergraduate degree programme in any materials, minerals or mining-related discipline.

 Candidates are eligible to apply at the end of their second year for a bursary of £1,500 for each remaining year of their degree programme, i.e. one year for BSc/BEng programmes and two years for integrated MEng/MSc programmes.